datawire/ambassador-docs/docs/edge-stack/2.1/howtos/external-dns.md

 ## Usage

-After applying the above configuration, ExternalDNS is ready to use.
-Configure a `Host` with the following annotation to allow ExternalDNS to get the IP address of your $productName$'s LoadBalancer and register it with your DNS provider.
+After you've applied the above configuration, ExternalDNS is ready to use.
+Configure a `Host` with the following annotation to allow ExternalDNS to get the IP address of your $productName$'s LoadBalancer and register it with your DNS provider:

   ```yaml
     apiVersion: getambassador.io/v3alpha1